Part V

 Your refusal to play the assigned role is relational integrity.

-- The antidote to Armor is not attack (which hardens it).
-It is Safety.
+- The antidote to armor is not attack (which hardens it).
+It is safety where safety is possible, and distance where it is not.

 - “I can see you are in pain.
 I am not going to fight you.

 I am also not going to comply with this demand.
-I will step away until we can speak from the Serene Center.”
+I will step away until we can speak without the armor running the room.”

 Integration: Melting the Metal